Buffalom/js-exercises/readme.md

 In order to be useful this repository needs a lot more exercises.
 If you have some spare time and want to contribute your own exercises I would be very glad to recieve a pull request from you.

 ## How to contribute
+### Ideas
+If you have an idea for an exercise that might be helpful please open up an issue and describe detailed what you want to teach or learn with that exercise.

+You can then discuss it there and if you do not want to implement it someone else will do it eventually.

+### Exercises
-To contribute just fork this repository, make your changes and open up a pull request.
+To contribute an exercise just fork this repository, make your changes and open up a pull request.
 Please refer to the following article to get help on how to properly contribute. https://gist.github.com/Chaser324/ce0505fbed06b947d962

 ## What to include